mzaffran/mzaffran.github.io/index.md

 ##### Events to come

-*February 9, 2023.* I will give a talk at the [MIA seminar](https://www6.inrae.fr/mia-paris/Seminaires/Seminaire-MIA-Paris-Saclay) of [AgroParisTech](https://www.agroparistech.fr/en).
+*February 9, 2023.* I will give a talk on conformal prediction with missing values at the [MIA seminar](https://www6.inrae.fr/mia-paris/Seminaires/Seminaire-MIA-Paris-Saclay) of [AgroParisTech](https://www.agroparistech.fr/en).
 Thanks for the invitation!

-*February 13, 2023.* I will give a talk at the [PhD students seminar](https://www.lpsm.paris/en/seminaires/gtt/index) of [LPSM](https://www.lpsm.paris/en/index).
+*February 13, 2023.* I will give a talk on conformal prediction with missing values at the [PhD students seminar](https://www.lpsm.paris/en/seminaires/gtt/index) of [LPSM](https://www.lpsm.paris/en/index).
 Thanks for the invitation!

 ##### News